Alexis-Bll/network-lab-portfolio/enterprise-network-lab/configs/README.md

 # Device Configurations

-This folder contains (and will continue to contain) the final running configurations for all devices within the enterprise network lab.
+This folder contains the final, cleaned running configurations for all devices within the enterprise network lab.

-Each configuration file represents the full setup of routers, switches, and supporting infrastructure after implementation and validation.
+Each configuration file represents a fully implemented and validated device, structured to reflect real-world enterprise deployment standards.

 ---

 ## Project Status

-✅ Core enterprise lab successfully built and operational 🚧 Currently refining configurations and preparing final versions for publication
+### ✅ Completed

-The lab has been fully implemented and tested, covering:
+The enterprise network lab has been fully configured, tested, and documented.

-* VLAN segmentation and inter-VLAN routing
+This includes:

+* Full device configurations across all routers and switches
+* End-to-end connectivity validation
-* OSPF dynamic routing
+* OSPF route propagation across all sites
-* HSRP gateway redundancy
+* HSRP failover and redundancy testing
-* Spanning Tree optimisation and EtherChannel
-* Access Control Lists (ACLs) for basic security

-Configurations are currently being reviewed and cleaned to ensure they are:
+* ACL enforcement between departments

-* Consistent across all devices
+* SSH management access across all devices

-* Easy to read and understand
-* Structured to reflect real-world deployment standards
+All configurations in this folder are final and reflect the working state of the lab.

 ---

 ## Configuration Scope

-Once finalised, this folder will include:

-* Core Layer 3 switch configurations
-* Access layer switch configurations
+This folder includes configurations for:

+### WAN / Edge Devices

-* Branch router configurations
+* ISP router
-* Routing and redundancy protocols (OSPF, HSRP)
-* Security configurations (ACLs)
+* HQ-R1 / HQ-R2
+* BR1 / BR2

+### Core Layer

+* HQ-CSW1 / HQ-CSW2

+### Access Layer

+* HQ-ASW1 / HQ-ASW2 (Admin VLAN)
+* HQ-SSW1 / HQ-SSW2 (Server VLAN)
+* BR-SW1 / BR-SW2 (Branch switches)

 ---

+## Technologies Implemented

+The configurations demonstrate:

+* VLAN segmentation and inter-VLAN routing (SVIs)
+* OSPF dynamic routing across a multi-site network
+* HSRP for gateway redundancy and load sharing
+* EtherChannel (LACP) for link aggregation
+* Rapid PVST+ with STP tuning (root bridge placement)
+* Access Control Lists (ACLs) for traffic filtering
+* DHCP Snooping and Dynamic ARP Inspection (DAI)
+* Port Security and STP protections (PortFast, BPDU Guard)
+* Secure remote access using SSH

+---

 ## Engineering Approach

-Rather than uploading raw or partially refined configurations, the focus is on publishing:

-* Clean, production-style configurations
+Configurations have been intentionally cleaned and structured to:

+* Remove unnecessary default or auto-generated Cisco output
-* Clearly structured and readable files
+* Highlight only relevant and meaningful configuration
+* Maintain consistency across all devices
-* Fully tested and validated setups
+* Improve readability for documentation and review

-This approach reflects real-world engineering practices, where configurations are refined and verified before being deployed or documented.
+This reflects real-world practices where configurations are reviewed, standardised, and documented before deployment or handover.

 ---